AwesomeTMC/SuperFlag/README.md

 Super Flags are essentially booleans and have two values: true or false.

 ## FlagName
-Name this whatever you want.
+Name this whatever you want*.
 If a module's BCSV file has a FlagName and indicates that it's for SuperFlag, put the name you have here in that field.

+*The flag name "True" is reserved and always returns true.

 ## FlagType